johnmoxon/johnmoxon.github.io/_posts/2021-02-15-start-your-passion-project-immediately.md

   img_source_url="https://www.pexels.com/@brettjordan?utm_content=attributionCopyText&utm_medium=referral&utm_source=pexels"
 %}

-Well even if you are confident in your skills, talent and idea, fear will still be a factor.
-You are potentially doing this on your own will it be good enough? will it be well received? will my friends / peers / colleagues think I'm crazy?
+Well even if you are confident in your skills, talent and idea, fear still present.
+Going out on your own with your own idea, without the backup of your team can seem scary.
+Will it be good enough? will it be well received? will my friends / peers / colleagues think I'm crazy?
 Am I crazy? but what if it's spectacular? what if it's the start of something exciting?
 Possibly even life changing!?

+Procrastination
+busy

 ### Okay, Thanks Covid!
 Let's Do this!